aggress/mesosphere-dcos-universe-builder/README.md

 1. `$ git clone git@github.com:aggress/mesosphere-dcos-universe-builder.git`
 1. `$ cd mesosphere-dcos-universe-builder`
 1. Run the Docker container `$ scripts/run.sh`
-1. Open http://127.0.0.1:5001 in your web browser
+1. Open `http://127.0.0.1:5001` in your web browser
 1. Select the DC/OS version and packages you wish to add and build
 1. Click on `BUILD`, note build time will vary depending on the number of packages
+1. Download the local-universe.tgz and other assets
+1. Either click `SHUTDOWN` or run `$ docker kill /builder`
-1. Download the local-universe.tgz and other assets, scp to your DC/OS masters' /tmp dir
+1. scp to your DC/OS masters' /tmp dir
 1. Publish to your target DC/OS cluster.
 I use a simple [Ansible playbook](https://github.com/aggress/mesosphere-dcos-toolbox/blob/master/ansible/playbooks/deploy-local-universe-from-masters.yaml).
 See Publishing.

 ## Design

+The goal was to provide a nice usable UI for selecting packages, build the local-universe, then a simple Ansible playbook to pubish, thereby removing many many manual steps.

+The UI's based around [https://selectize.github.io/selectize.js/](selectize.js) which provides a rich drop down box for choosing packages, this is populated from the Universe itself so is always up to date.

+Typing the first few characters of a package name returns a subset of the entire Universe list, allowing you to search for packages easily.
+It's best used if you type the name then the first number of the version, like `spark:2` as that'll return the latest versions.

 ### Components